yogski/awesome-nodejs-rest-api/README.md

 - [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) : Generate swagger-ui API docs in Express framework, based on a swagger.json file.
 - [typedoc](https://www.npmjs.com/package/typedoc) : Documentation generator for TypeScript projects as CLI or npm package.
 ### Process Manager
+When the project is ready, it needs to run on server.
+Run simple commands, and it's up.
+However, what if a REST API service crashes at midnight?
+What if you need to run multiple service instances?
+What if you have hundreds of services?
+A process manager can help with that.
+It handles deployed service nicely, auto-restart crashed service, etc. Production deployment without process manager is simply impossible.
 - [forever](https://www.npmjs.com/package/forever) : A simple CLI tool for ensuring that a given script runs continuously (i.e. forever).
 - [nodemon](https://www.npmjs.com/package/nodemon) : A tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 - [pm2](https://www.npmjs.com/package/pm2) : Production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.